College Code: EC

 • Statistics, BS/Systems Engineering, Accelerated MS

-• Systems Engineering BS/Operations Research, Accelerated MS
+• Systems and Industrial Engineering BS/Operations Research, Accelerated MS

-• Systems Engineering BS/Systems Engineering, Accelerated MS
+• Systems and Industrial Engineering BS/Systems Engineering, Accelerated MS

-• Systems Engineering, BS/Telecommunications, Accelerated MS
+• Systems and Industrial Engineering, BS/Telecommunications, Accelerated MS

 Graduate Programs